Annalena - Florence Oltrarno area 3 bedrooms

 External description:Annalena is situated inside an old convent founded by Mrs. Annalena, widow of Baldaccio d'Anghiari, noted leader of the 15th century, who inspired the apartment’s name.
 Given its origins, the palace is very interesting from an architectural point of view and has many traditional elements of medieval Florence such as the use of stone.

 Internal description:100 m2 / 1076 ft2 apartment on the 2nd floor without elevator with 30 steps to climb.
 As you enter the Annalena apartment you will notice the typical structure of a former convent, characterized by long corridors and rooms on either side.
-From the entrance there is the first bedroom with a single bed that can become double, bathroom with shower and two other bedrooms with double beds that can not be separated.
+From the entrance there is the first bedroom with 2 single beds (that can be joined together), bathroom with shower and 2 twin bedrooms (with single beds that can be joined together).
 All of the rooms have large windows and therefore are very bright.
 Continuing down the hall is the living room with the dining room, with a spacious 2-seater sofa, 1 armchair and a table for 6 people.
 In the living room you'll notice an interesting loft where access is not permitted.
 Finally, from the living room there is access to the recently renovated kitchen equipped with gas cook top with 4 burners, and a refrigerator with freezer.

 Our opinion: Annalena is an ideal apartment for a group of friends or a large family to stay in Florence for short to medium-term stays.
 The quiet area of the Oltrarno in Florence and proximity to excellent restaurants and many shops make it the perfect apartment for a relaxing stay in Florence.